I got on the exclusive dating app Raya and discovered that it’s less about love and more about networking

 The application process was straightforward: we submitted our personal details, linked our Instagram accounts, and faced the daunting possibility of an indefinite wait for approval.

 A referral from an existing member is known to speed things up, which is why these advantageous nods of approval are being sold for up to £100 online.
-But since we didn’t want to break the bank for a the mere chance at dating a DJ with generational wealth, we decided to go solo.
+But since we didn’t want to break the bank for the mere chance of dating a DJ with generational wealth, we decided to go solo.

 The exact admission criteria remain a mystery, but the unofficial checklist seems to be: rich or successful (preferably both), objectively attractive, at least 5K Instagram followers, and ideally five glowing referrals.
 By those standards, I wasn’t exactly Raya’s dream candidate—I mean, I like to think I’m moderately attractive and have an interesting job, but let’s be real.
 My parents bestowed me with work ethic and a good education instead of a trust fund and vacations in Béziers.
 Yet somehow, three months later, I was in.